muratk3n/thirdwave/en/README.md

 ---

-:) Lula comes out swinging.
-Excellent.
+Lula comes out swinging. :)

 "‘Brazil has no government’: Lula tears into Bolsonaro in comeback speech"